Capsular Contracture, Drooping, Ruptured and Contracted 30 year-old implants in front of the muscle

 Capsular Contracture, Nipple Distortion

-She has had multiple occurences of capsular contracture, so Strattice was used to prevent it from recurring.
+She has had multiple occurrences of capsular contracture, so Strattice was used to prevent it from recurring.
 It was also used to fix the defect on her areola.
 This is a very disfiguring complication of that incision.

 Inferior Malposition, Capsular Contracture